The IEA's strange energy outlook

 'Expectations v. reality'

-Publication of the International Energy Agency’s World Economic Outlook is a keenly awaited event.
+Publication of the International Energy Agency’s World Energy Outlook is a keenly awaited event.
 The document (officially not a forecast) is a bible for the energy industry, though it is often accused of leaning too heavily on its origins in the oil crisis of 1974.

 One particular complaint is that its projections for growth of solar capacity have undercooked actual outcomes by inexplicably large margins.
 But the 2025 version published last week is a strange document even by historical standards.